 However, they can be a little stubborn at times, which is common among dogs in the Terrier group (Yorkshire Terrier side).

 It’s not every day you run into one of these.
 The Bullmatian is the uncommon mix between a Dalmatian and Bulldog.
-Although rare, the Bullmatian deserves more popularity than they actually get.
+Although rare, the Bullmatian deserves more publicity than they actually get.

 As you can see, the Bullmatian takes the physical body shape of a Bulldog.
-However, their coats are usually always spotted like a Dalmatian.
+However, their coats tend to always be spotted like a Dalmatian.
 They’re easy to identify if you ever come across one.

-The best thing about these mixed dogs is their temperaments.
-They’re less aggressive than you think and have a charming personality once you get to know them.
+The best thing about these mixed dogs is their mild temperaments.
+They’re less aggressive than you think while having a charming personality once you get to know them.
 They can be loving and social creatures as well.